Spanish 103, 104: Spanish for Teachers. (I) One unit.

 This courses examines the literary representations of city life in the Spanish speaking world from the nineteenth century to the present.
 Using an interdisciplinary approach, topics will include the city as a physical and utopian construction, urban and non-urban landscapes, post-war reconstruction, poverty, alienation, immigration, and the ways in which cities occupy and challenge the literary imagination.
 Cities to be examined include Barcelona, Madrid, Granada, Buenos Aires, Havana, Mexico City, Santiago de Chile, and New York.
 Prerequisites: Spanish 310 or equivalent.
 Offered as required.

-SP 400 Senior Reflective Tutorial: Spanish Expository Writing.
+SP 400: Senior Reflective Tutorial: Spanish Expository Writing.
 One unit.
-A

 The works of literary rivals Miguel de Cervantes and Lope de Vega are examined in the light of the social and intellectual currents of seventeenth century Spain.
 Particular attention is given to the problems of textual reception and the question of canon formation.
 Just what determines the popularity of certain works and who reads them?